-- o MGT-4010 Small Business Management

-- o MGT-4060 Strategic Policy Management

-- o MGT-4100 Operations & Project Management

-- o MGT-4210 Corporate Finance

-- o MGT-4220 Money/Banks/Financial Institutions

-- MGT-4400 Management Information Systems

-- o MGT-4635 Industrial/Organizational Psych

-- o MGT-4950 Independent Study

-- o MGT-4990 Internship
+- ACC-4700 Accounting in Not-for-Profit Organizations - MGT-4510 Personal & Institutional Finance - MGT-4520 Board Governance & Volunteer Management - MGT-4530 Organizational Policy & Government Relations for Not-for-Profits - MGT-4540 Grants & Contract Management & Development

-- Note: Students who select this major are required to select the Biblical Languages Minor as well as the College of Business Track Pre-Seminary Courses.
+Note: Students who select this major are required to select the Biblical Languages Minor as well as the College of Business Track Pre-Seminary Courses.
 For more information on these courses please see the College of Business Pre-Seminary Program section of this catalog.